 top of page

-The primary reason so many parents struggle with their child’s unpredictable meltdowns (longer than they should be) is often because they have been told to work on “discipline” with their children, take pills, or accept that it’s “an age thing” and their child will “grow out of it”.
+The primary reason so many parents struggle with their child’s unpredictable behaviors (longer than they should be) is often because they have been told to work on “discipline” with their children, take pills, or accept that it’s “an age thing” and their child will “grow out of it”.
 Can you relate?

-Sensory challenges can cause tantrums and "meltdowns".
+Sensory challenges can cause behavior problems.

 Occupational therapy at Moving Parts Therapy provides solutions for Sensory Challenges!